 What is the best way to join together two pieces of wood?

-We currently have screws and wood glue available for makers to use.
+We will have screws and wood glue available for purchase in our store.
 Note that wood glue is designed to give better adhesion than screws for most projects.
 However, there is a curing time for pieces glued together.

 Wood glue is spilling from my part, how do I fix this?

 One obvious solution is to use the correct amount of glue.
 However, depending on your expertise you can run into not having enough glue between your parts.
 After clamping down your part wipe off any excess glue immediately with a damp sponge or paper towel.
 Then after the glue is dry sand off the joint to ensure no glue is on the surface.

 Access and Safety

 The Wood Shop will be accessible to all students and faculty attending Rutgers University.
 Safety protocols must be followed at all times, no exceptions.
 An online woodworking orientation session will soon be made available as part of a certification requirement to use the shop.
 Students without this certification should not be in the wood shop for any reason and are not allowed to borrow tools.
 The woodshop will be opening soon.

 Due to safety reasons, not all of the tools at the Makerspace are made available to students regardless of completion of the certification.
 We have a secondary set of tools available to students that will require coordination with staff members at the Makerspace.